-If you have questions about 83(b) elections or other questions about startups or corporate and business law generally, give me a call at 512.888.9860.
+If you have questions about 83(b) elections or other questions about startups or corporate and business law generally, please get in touch.
 I am an Austin-based lawyer with an office in Houston, although I have technology company clients all over the country.

 Author: Brett Cenkus